Automorphisms of the Torelli complex and the complex of separating curves: Complexes and groups associated with a surface

-{\bf The complex of separating curves.} The full subcomplex of $\calc(S)$ spanned by all vertices corresponding to isotopy classes of separating curves is called the {\it complex of separating curves} and is denoted by $\calc_{s}=\calc_{s}(S)$.
-We denote the set of vertices and simplices of $\calc_{s}$ by $V_{s}=V_{s}(S)$ and $\Sigma_{s}=\Sigma_{s}(S)$, respectively.
+{\bf The complex of separating curves.} Let $V_s(S)$ denote the subset of $V(S)$ consisting of isotopy classes of separating curves in $S$.
+The {\it complex of separating curves} for $S$, denoted by $\calc_s(S)$, is defined as the full subcomplex of $\calc(S)$ spanned by $V_s(S)$.